manishdashsharma/Revuze/CODE_OF_CONDUCT.md

-Here's a professional and clear **Code of Conduct** for your project:

----

 # **Code of Conduct**

 We are committed to fostering a welcoming and inclusive community.
 By participating in this project, you agree to abide by this **Code of Conduct**.
 This applies to all interactions within the repository, including issues, pull requests, discussions, and any other communication.